 However, if you are famous for never finishing something you start – don’t worry, we’ve got your back.
 We’ve added in a line which tells you how many minutes you have left to listen to and instead of being completely yellow, a percentage of the circle will be filled which is in-line with how much you have left to listen to.

 Spreaker Podcast Radio gives you all the features to have complete control of your podcast listening experience to be easy, intuitive, and totally personalized by you.
-Features such as the ability to switch episode order, playback speed and even set a sleep timer to automatically switch your podcast off if you’re known for drifting off ten minutes in to a show!
+Features such as the ability to switch episode order, playback speed and even set a sleep timer to automatically switch your podcast off if you’re known for drifting off ten minutes into an episode!

 Reverse the order from front to back